pingidentity/pingidentity-devops-getting-started/docs/reference/profileStructures.md

 | env-vars   | You can set environment variables used during deployment.
 See [Variables and Scope](variableScoping.md) for more info.
 In general, this should be **non existing or empty**. |

 !!! note "Ping Data Server Profile Best Practices"
-    * In most circumstances, the `pd.profile` should be on the only directory in the server profile.
+    * In most circumstances, the `pd.profile` directory should be the only directory in the server profile.
-    * All environment variables should be provided through Kubernetes configmaps/secrets and secret management tool.
+    * All environment variables should be provided through Kubernetes configmaps/secrets and a secret management tool.
       Be careful providing an `env-vars` and if you do, please review [Variables and Scope](variableScoping.md)

 !!! note "Creating a `pd.profile` from scratch"
     Use the `manage-profile` tool (found in product `bin` directory) to generate a `pd.profile` from an existing Ping Data 8.0+ deployment.
 An example on creating this `pd.profile` looks like:

        ```bash
        manage-profile generate-profile --profileRoot /tmp/pd.profile
        rm /tmp/pd.profile/setup-arguments.txt
        ```

-   Follow instructions provided when you run the `generate-profile` to ensure that you include any additional components, such as `encryption-settings`.
+   Follow the instructions provided when you run the `generate-profile` to ensure that you include any additional components, such as `encryption-settings`.